aburra16/trustwave/README.md

 # TrustWave - Music Discovery Through Trust

 A decentralized music discovery application built on Nostr that replaces opaque algorithms with a transparent Web-of-Trust.
+Discover and curate music through collaborative playlists powered by social trust networks.

+## 🎵 What is TrustWave?

+TrustWave is a music discovery platform where:
+- **Your network curates your music** - See tracks added by people you follow (Depth 0) and people they follow (Depth 1)
+- **Playlists are open and collaborative** - Anyone can add tracks to any playlist, creating community-driven music collections
+- **Discovery is transparent** - No black-box algorithms, just visible social connections
+- **Content is decentralized** - Music feeds are stored on RSS, playlist data on Nostr, all open and interoperable

+## ✨ Key Features

+### Music Discovery & Playback
+- 🎧 **Integrated Audio Player** - Stream music directly from RSS feeds with full playback controls
+- 🔍 **Smart Search** - Find music by artist, track, or genre via Podcast Index integration
+- 📀 **Album Browsing** - Browse full albums and select specific tracks to add
+- ⏱️ **Automatic Duration Fetching** - Track lengths displayed and cached automatically
+- ⚡ **V4V Support** - Value4Value enabled tracks with Lightning payment integration ready

+### Social & Trust Features
+- 👥 **Web-of-Trust Filtering** - Toggle between "All" (global) and "Trusted" (your network) views
+- 🌊 **Trust Depth Levels** - Filter by people you follow (Depth 0) or their follows (Depth 1)
+- 👤 **User Profiles** - See who added what tracks with trust depth indicators
+- 📝 **Track Annotations** - Curators can add notes explaining why they added a track

+### Playlist Management
+- 📋 **Open Playlists** - Create public playlists that anyone can contribute to
+- ➕ **Easy Track Addition** - Search, browse albums, select tracks, and add with optional annotations
+- 🎨 **Rich Metadata** - Playlists support titles, descriptions, images, and tags
+- 🔄 **Real-time Updates** - Playlist changes sync across the Nostr network instantly

-## Architecture
+## 🏗️ Architecture

 TrustWave implements a 5-layer stack:

-1. **Distribution Layer** - RSS feeds and Podcast Index for music content
+1. **Distribution Layer** - RSS feeds and Podcast Index for music content (music-only filtering)
 2. **Identity Layer** - Nostr protocol for public keys and social interaction
-3. **Organization Layer** - Decentralized Lists (kind 9998/9999) for open playlists
+3. **Organization Layer** - Decentralized Lists (NIP-51: kinds 9998/9999) for open playlists
 4. **Curation Layer** - Web-of-Trust filtering (Depth 0 + Depth 1)
 5. **Presentation Layer** - React app with audio player and V4V payments

-## Features

-- **Trust-Based Discovery** - See only music added by people in your trust network
-- **Open Playlists** - Anyone can contribute tracks to community playlists
-- **Curator Tools** - Search and add tracks with annotations
-- **Web-of-Trust Filtering** - Toggle between Global and Trusted views
-- **Audio Player** - Stream music directly from RSS enclosures
-- **V4V Support** - Ready for Lightning zap integration

 ## Nostr Event Kinds